Shades of Quality

 This simple tale illustrates the challenge of investing in growth stocks.
 In the excitement of finding the next big idea, such as home appliances in the 50’s, internet routers in the late 90’s or renewable technologies today, investors confuse top-line with earnings growth.

-4. Downside Protection is Not an Afterthought
+4. Downside management is not an afterthought

 It takes money to make money.
 If your investment is down 50%, it will have to double before you recoup your losses.
 The world is too complex for us to make directional bets, either because of too many known unknowns (e.g., macro risks) or unknown unknowns (e.g., pandemic).
-For this reason, in addition to sticking to our approach in seeking quality companies, we also aim to build portfolios with downside protection in mind.
+For this reason, in addition to sticking to our approach in seeking quality companies, we also aim to build portfolios with downside management in mind.
 In In The Not So Secret Sauce of Portfolio Construction we explain our investment approach, which is to essentially find a balance between maximizing total return and minimizing downside risk.

 Ideally, we would like to invest in stocks that have both characteristics; in reality, most of the time great businesses do not come cheap and valuation is part of our risk assessment.
 Just like we do not enjoy paying insurance premiums, minimizing risk in a portfolio requires finding the right balance between higher growth/higher multiple stocks and lower growth/lower volatility stocks.
 In a momentum market, when the wind is at your back, it is easy to downplay the risks and to focus solely on maximizing growth, but when your house is on fire, you will be happy to have paid those premiums.

-5. Frogs Don’t Turn into Princes
+5. Frogs don’t turn into princes

 Conclusion